For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 The most commonly used procedures are the Open Procedure and the Restricted Procedure, which both use the SPD to ask selection questions.

-This is normally used by public sector procurement officers where there is likely to be limited interest in an opportunity, to ensure maximum competition (and therefore value for money for the taxpayer).
+This is normally used by public sector buyers where there is likely to be limited interest in an opportunity, to ensure maximum competition (and therefore value for money for the taxpayer).
 This procurement procedure is a one stage process i.e. all selection and award criteria are evaluated in one stage

 The main points in the Open Procedure are: